 Other Priorities to Promote Fiscal Responsibility:

-• To consolidate continuing existing services into one grant as the project is extended.
+- To consolidate continuing existing services into one grant as the project is extended. - To engage in competitive procurements for service providers of all service types and re-procurements of service providers for all continuing existing services.